The shift: from “Botox near me” to “ask the AI”

 Consumer demand is surging.
 ASAPS reports a 54% increase in minimally invasive cosmetic procedures between 2019 and 2024.
 The neurotoxin market alone grew 19% year-over-year in 2024.
 Millennials and Gen Z are driving new patient volumes at rates the industry has never seen.
 This growing demand means more patients are researching treatments online — and increasingly through AI.

-The medspas that understand their AI visibility now — while competitors are still relying exclusively on Google Ads and Instagram — will have a structural advantage that compounds over time.
-Every piece of authoritative, data-rich content you publish today enters the training data that shapes AI recommendations tomorrow.
+AI adoption is accelerating in healthcare decisions.
+Gartner’s prediction that traditional search volume will drop 25% by 2026 is already materializing in aesthetic treatment queries.
+The medspas that understand their AI visibility now — while competitors are still relying exclusively on paid ads and social media — will have a structural advantage that compounds over time.

 Multi-location medspa groups face an even larger calculation.
 A 10-location group with the same assumptions could see $1 million+ in annual revenue influenced by AI — with almost none of it flowing to their practices if AI doesn’t know they exist.